Gabrieltgaldino/NRG_QT/docs/source/software_description/NRGTEN.rst

 Results
 -------

-The numeric results of NRGTEN are plotted as an HTML page shown in a browser and are mapped to a structure added to a group called NRGTEN in PyMOL.
-The structure is colored according to the fluctuation value of each residue (the bluer, the more rigid the position, and the thickness is proportional to the absolute value of the fluctuation).
+The numeric results of NRGTEN are plotted as an HTML page shown in a browser and are mapped to a structure added to a group called NRGTEN in Pymol.
+The structural visual output is colored according to the fluctuation value of each residue (the bluer, the more rigid the position, and the thickness is proportional to the absolute value of the fluctuation).

 .. image:: /_static/images/NRGTEN/dynasigplot.png
        :alt: An example image